Under the Land Laws of Puerto Rico, various programs were established to provide individuals

 have elapsed unless the individual can provide documentation that the terms governing

-his/her ownership are more restrictive.
+the individual's ownership are more restrictive.

 The documentation for the Homesteads program could be either the “lease contract” if leased or the “title deed” if owned.